dfstio/lease/README.md

 	yarn preparebuy

-Results will be in the data folder in buyproof.json and buypublic.json, first value in buypublic.json is boolean and indicates if cash is enough to buy equipment, second value is the price of equipment.
+Results of executing the circuit circuit/buy.circom will be in the data folder in buyproof.json and buypublic.json, first value in buypublic.json is boolean and indicates if cash is enough to buy equipment, second value is the price of equipment.

 To verify ZK proof (both by calling BuyVerifier contract and by using snarkjs command line tool), run